-Figure 3-15: Example of NDM Exchange and Direction of the Information Flow in a Mission Operarations Environment-(note: excludes flight-to-flight)
+Figure 3-1: Example of NDM Exchange and Direction of the Information Flow in a Mission Operarations Environment

-2.3.2.13.2 TRACKING DATA MESSAGE (TDM)
+3.2 TRACKING DATA MESSAGE (TDM)

 The TDM (reference [8]) specifies a standard format for a single message type used in the exchange of spacecraft tracking data between space agencies.
 Such exchanges are used for distributing tracking data output from routine interagency cross-support in which spacecraft missions managed by one agency are tracked from a ground station managed by second agency.
 The standardization of tracking data formats facilitates orbit determination, as well as space agency allocation of sessions to alternate tracking resources and international cooperation in the provision of tracking services.
 Additionally, it increases the ability of space agencies to tolerate the availability issues with their primary antennas.